databrickslabs/dbldatagen/CONTRIBUTING.md

 ## Building the code

-The code has been tested with Python 3.65.
-It relies on setting up a virtual enviroment so it may not build correctly for earlier versions.
+The code has been tested with Python 3.7.6

-The resulting library has been verified against Databricks runtime 6.2 and Apache Spark 2.4.4
+It relies on setting up a Python virtual enviroment with the necessary requirements so it may not build correctly for earlier versions.

-Make sure that the `SPAR`
+The resulting library has been verified against Databricks runtime 6.5 and Apache Spark 2.4.4

-Run `make buildenv` from the main project directory to set up your build environmemt
+Run `make clean_buildenv` from the main project directory to set up your build environmemt

 Run  `make clean dist` from the main project directory.